NuevoFoundation/workshops/content/english/jsappybird/1-Activity/load-the-bird.md

 weight: 4
 ---

-First of all Load Flappy and put on the screen.
+First of all let's load Flappy and put it on the screen.

-       Add below command in the file [File: load-sprites.js] game.load.image('bird','assets/bird.png');
+Add below command in the file [File: load-sprites.js]
+       game.load.image('bird','assets/bird.png');